cgross/generator-cg-angular/README.md

 Release History
 -------------
+* 1/06/2013 - v2.1.0 - Nice enhancements for unit testing.
+Specs are now placed in the same directory as the component they're testing.
+Additionally, unit tests are now run during `grunt server` allowing for an easy and efficient test-driven workflow.
 * 12/30/2013 - v2.0.0 - Big Update.
 Angular 1.2 and Bootstrap 3.
 Newer versions of Angular UI, Font Awesome, and JQuery.
 Lodash was replaced with Underscore.
 Lots of other small changes.
 * 9/06/2013 - V1.0.4 - Fixed templating issue with generated specs for `yo cg-angular:service` subgenerator.
 * 8/29/2013 - V1.0.3 - Renamed `/lib` back to `/bower_components` as clarity trumps brevity.
 Renamed `/bin` to `/dist`.
 Fixed spelling error in generated directive's js template location.
 Moved up to later version of `yeoman-generator` dependency to solve "Cannot read bold of undefined" error coming from Yeoman.
 JSHint options now read from `.jshintrc`.
 And more small stuff.